85GLC85/shakespeare-m1/README.md

 Bugs

-Images not displaying on webpage
+Images not displaying on webpage acknowledge assistance from Code Institute student support in addressing this code issue and change in feature.
-Table horizontal as a timeline rather than vertical Images of a large size with slow download speed on slower internet connection rectified by using a file compression site to alter from MB to KB.
+ Images of a large size with slow download speed on slower internet connection rectified by using a file compression site to alter from MB to KB.
-Images spanning the full page
+Images spanning the full page altered CSS
-Video not loading
+Video not loading- utilised a youtube link with help from student support at Code Institute.
 Deleted Future.html page as there was not enough available content and altered mainpage links accordingly.

+Features

+Header
+- An image of the modern globe theatre in London by the River Thames where Shakespeare's work is currently showcased.
+I used this image as Shakespeare with so little known about the enigmatic character he is, he is defined by what proceeds him - his plays and sonnets.
+What better way to introduce the page than an outline of Sonnet 18 it is his performance which bring life to work.

+Footer
+Copyright and social media information
+- straightforward link to Instagram mainpage

+Index-Main- Page content

+Navigation bar

+a link to the main page the two following pages of past and present

+- Introduction: a short paragraph placing Shakespeare in his context denoting his date of birth and his occupation

+Main body text: A brief outline of the themes explored in Shakespeare's plays.
+Two phototgraphs of Shakespeare's homes.

+Quotes Section

+Some very short quote excerpted from Romeo and Juliet one of Shakespeare's most famous plays and the play which ties all three pages together.

+A quote from the play As You Like It linking to the introductory image header of the Globe theatre linking up the content of the page.

+Links section

+A section outlining other sources of information such as The Shakespeare Birthplace Trust hyperlinked.

+Newsletter Section

+a newsletter form to complete

+Contact Us

+A fictional contact us section

+Social Media Footer

+As aforementioned linking to instagram.#